littlebunch/fdc-api/README.md

 ```
 You're free to choose different names for -o binaries as you like.

+You can also use the [Docker](https://github.com/littlebunch/gnutdata-api/blob/master/docker/Dockerfile) file to create an image for the web server.

 ### Step 3: Install [Couchbase](https://www.couchbase.com)
 If you do not already have access to a CouchBase instance then you will need to install at least version 6 or greater of the Community edition.
 There are a number of easy deployment [options](https://resources.couchbase.com/cloud-partner-gcp/docs-deploy-gcp) from a local workstation, docker or the public cloud.
 Checkout the latter from [Google](https://resources.couchbase.com/cloud-partner-gcp/docs-deploy-gcp), [Amazon](https://resources.couchbase.com/cloud-partner-gcp/docs-deploy-gcp) and [Azure](https://resources.couchbase.com/cloud-partner-gcp/docs-deploy-gcp).